louisfghbvc/Leetcode/README.md

 │      876.
 [Like]Middle of the Linked List.cpp
 │
 ├─Math
+│      1232.
+Check If It Is a Straight Line.cpp
 │      1362.
 Closest Divisors.cpp
 │      1363.
 [Like And Useful]Largest Multiple of Three.cpp
 │      1390.
 [Useful]Four Divisors.cpp
 │      202.
 [Like And Useful]Happy Number.cpp
 │      29.
 [Like]Divide Two Integers.cpp
+│      367.
+[Like] Valid Perfect Square.cpp
+│      50.
+Pow(x, n).cpp
 │      728.
 Self Dividing Numbers.cpp
 │
 ├─Prefix
 │      1352.
 Product of the Last K Numbers.cpp
 │      1371.
 [Like And Useful]Find the Longest Substring Containing Vowels in Even Counts.cpp
 │      1403.
 Minimum Subsequence in Non-Increasing Order.cpp
-│
+│      1442.
+Count Triplets That Can Form Two Arrays of Equal XOR.cpp │
 ├─Recursive
 │      119.
 [Like]Pascal's Triangle II.cpp
+│      21.
+[Like] Merge Two Sorted Lists.cpp
 │      509.
 Fibonacci Number.cpp
+│      779.
+K-th Symbol in Grammar.cpp
 │
 ├─Sliding Window
 │      1004.
 [Like and Useful]Max Consecutive Ones III.cpp
 │      1052.
 Grumpy Bookstore Owner.cpp
 │      1358.
 [Like and Useful]Number of Substrings Containing All Three Characters.cpp
 │      1423.
 [Like]Maximum Points You Can Obtain from Cards.cpp
-│      239.
-[Like and Useful]Sliding Window Maximum.cpp
+│      1438.
+[Like And Useful] Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit.cpp │      239.
+[Like and Useful]Sliding Window Maximum.cpp │
-│
 ├─Sort
 │      1387.
 Sort Integers by The Power Value.cpp
+│      912.
+Sort an Array.cpp
 │
 ├─String
 │      1108.
 Defanging an IP Address.cpp